Eddie-Burbank/DildoFox-Vaniila/README.md

 Usually a combination of these will fix Captcha problems, but beware; not all the time.
 An endless loop of captchas sometimes occurs and is usually due to a UserAgent setting.

-Bookmarks and bookmark functions have been completely disabled as bookmarks can be used to fingerprint.
+Bookmark functions have been completely disabled as bookmarks can be used to fingerprint.

 A lot of URL's that ping back to FireFox servers have been removed except the extensions repository.
 All screenshot functions that send data back to firefox have been completely removed from the source code by editing the omni.ja file.
 'Telemetry', 'Anonymous Content', 'Observers', 'ScreenShot' and 'Heuristics' functions have been about 99% completely removed from the browser/omni.ja file and the only telemetry and observers that remain are the ones that were needed to maintain core functionality.
 All update functions have been either disabled or removed to prevent overwriting of these files.